Pre-IMPAKT 2014 Training Course

 How to apply:

 To apply, please complete the application form and return it to the IMPAKT Conference Secretariat.
-The deadline for applications has been extended to 1 March 2014.
 You should include the following documents:

 - Curriculum Vitae